lewi0622/lewi0622.github.io/_posts/2024-03-24-creating-dimension-responsive-designs-in-p5js.md

 For the most part, I've created square designs, and in doing so haven't always been great at differentiating between the width and height because it was always the same!

-For the most part, I've created square designs, and in doing so haven't always been great at differentiating between the width and height because it was always the same!
 Recently I introduced new parameters to my p5.js framework:
 > smaller_base and larger_base:
 > the unscaled pixel value of the smaller/larger canvas dimension